wso2-attic/ballerina-integrator/README.md

     helloResource(endpoint caller, http:Request req) {
         //Set log to view the status to know that the passthrough was successfull. log:printInfo("Now You are connected to Local shop  .......");
-        // Make the response for the request http:Response res = new;
+        // Make the response for the request. http:Response res = new;
         res.setPayload("Welcome to Local Shop!
 Please put your order here.....");
-        // Pass the response to the caller caller->respond(res)
+        // Pass the response to the caller. caller->respond(res)
-        // Cath the errors occured while passing the response but { error e =>
+        // Catch the errors that occur while passing the response. but { error e =>
         log:printError("Error sending response", err = e) };
     }
 }
 ```

 ## Testing

 ### Invoking the service